hoanganh27042001/FootSizeEstimation/README.md

 - Calculate the foot size base on the ratio between the paper and foot. https://www.dienmayxanh.com/kinh-nghiem-hay/cach-xac-dinh-size-giay-cho-nam-gioi-don-gian-de-1357862

-Assumptions
+Limitations
 ------------------------------------------------------------------------------------------------------------------------
-- Printer Paper is used as a reference (Height/Width is known and White background will help in Preprocessing)
+- If floor color is white, then it will difficult to segment the paper.
-- Foot should be in center, touching one edge of paper.
+- Feet should not go out of the paper.
-- Floor color should be different than white.
-- Paper should be completely visible (with 4 corners) in the image.
-- No other objects are included in the image.
-- Avoid the foot shadow in the image.
+- If there is no closed curv after edge detection, its difficult to find bounding box.
+Only closed curv is considered as a contour.
+And bounding box is generated on top of that.
+- If the paper is not clearly visible (with full 4 conners), the bounding box for the paper might be wrong and the estimation might be affected.